hfinkel/lfort/docs/UsersManual.rst

 Controlling Code Generation
 ---------------------------

-Clang provides a number of ways to control code generation.
+LFort provides a number of ways to control code generation.
 The options are listed below.

 **-fsanitize=check1,check2**
    Turn on runtime checks for various forms of undefined or suspicious behavior.

-   This option controls whether Clang adds runtime checks for various forms of undefined or suspicious behavior, and is disabled by default.
+   This option controls whether LFort adds runtime checks for various forms of undefined or suspicious behavior, and is disabled by default.
 If a check fails, a diagnostic message is produced at runtime explaining the problem.
 The main checks are: